pypiserver/pypiserver/README.rst

 Sources
 =======
-Source releases can be downloaded from https://pypi.python.org/pypi/pypiserver
+Python-packages with source releases can be downloaded from https://pypi.python.org/pypi/pypiserver

-https://github.com/pypiserver/pypiserver carries a git repository of the in-development version.
+The in-development sources are hosted at https://github.com/pypiserver/pypiserver.

 Use::